Femi Awoniyi addressing the meeting and calling for a paradigm shift in efforts to tackle irregular migration/Photo: CSOnetMADE

 Promoting Legal Pathways and Local Opportunities

 Awoniyi reiterated that Germany offers legal pathways for migration, including for education, vocational training and employment.
 However, these opportunities require accurate information and preparation.
-He warned strongly against human traffickers and smugglers who exploit the desperation of their victims.
+He warned strongly against human traffickers who exploit the desperation of their victims.

 He called on Nigerian CSOs to systematically integrate information on legal migration routes as well as realistic livelihood opportunities within Nigeria into their programmes.
 “I have met many Nigerians who left stable jobs and families to seek greener pasture in Europe only to discover that they had made a terrible decision,” he said.
 “Emigration is not automatically a better option.”